Imtiajrex/brikui/README.md

 ### Example

-Here’s a quick example to demonstrate the power of NativeBricks:
+Here’s a quick example to demonstrate the power of BrikUI:

 ```javascript
 import React from 'react';